 If you add classes during the Late Registration period which change your unit load from 6.0 units to 6.1 or less, additional tuition fees will be due.
-Review your account via http://my.sjsu.edu to find the amount due and the payment deadline.
+Review your account via MySJSU (one.sjsu.edu) to find the amount due and the payment deadline.
 Billing statements are not issued.